Alice Jackson Stuart

-Alice Carlotta Jackson Stuart (June 2, 1913 – June 13, 2001) was an American educator, and the first African-American woman to apply for graduate school studies at the University of Virginia.
+Alice Carlotta Jackson Stuart (June 2, 1913 – June 13, 2001) was an American educator who was the first African-American woman to apply for graduate school studies at the University of Virginia.
 She was denied on the basis of "good and sufficient reasons" and later went on to earn her Master of Arts at Columbia University in 1937.

 Biography

-Alice Jackson was born in Richmond, Virginia, to Dr. James Jackson and Clara Kersey.
-She was the oldest of three surviving children.
+Alice Jackson was born on June 2, 1913, in Richmond, Virginia, to pharmacist James Jackson and Clara Kersey Jackson.
+With three siblings, her brother was Communist Party USA official James E. Jackson.
 Stuart was born to college-educated parents who could afford to send her to college.
 As a result, Stuart attended Virginia Union University, where she graduated with a Bachelor of Arts in English.
 During her time studying as an undergraduate, Stuart was a part of Virginia State College's Delta Sigma Theta chapter.

 In August 1935, Stuart became the first African-American woman to apply to the University of Virginia (UVa) for graduate studies.
 She was denied based upon the Jim Crow educational policies that existed during the time.
 The school board refused to explain the "good and sufficient reasons" for which she was denied entry.
 She later went on to attend Columbia University with the grant money she received from the Dovell Act.
 Stuart graduated in 1937 from Columbia University with a master of Arts degree in English.
-In an interview with her only son, Julian Towns Houston, Julian described his mother as "in some ways a larger than life figure… devoted to education, loved teaching, loved her students."
+In an interview with her only son, Julian Towns Houston, Julian described his mother as "in some ways a larger than life figure… devoted to education, loved teaching, loved her students".

 After graduating from Columbia University, Stuart went on to work at Bethune-Cookman College, Howard College, as well as many high schools.
 She was awarded a fellowship by the Ford Foundation which allowed her to travel around the country.
-Stuart died age 88 on June 13, 2001, a week after her grandson graduated from Harvard University.
+Stuart died on June 13, 2001, aged 88, a week after her grandson graduated from Harvard University.